econder/mrplatform/MRPlatform/README.md

 ### Dependencies

 * .NET framework 4.0
-* SQL Server/SQL Express 2012 or greater
+* SQL Server/SQL Express 2012 or greater (2014 if using DACPAC file for automatic schema updates)

 ### Who do I talk to?